eryoon/webapps2/6-from-dusk-til-done/README.md

+# Eric's Program Notes
+Hello.
+Thank you for using Todos++, the next generation todos app for the 21st century.
+This is a brief user guide as of Feb.
+14, 2017.

+First of all, editing the text or checked status of todos does not work.
+The delete and create buttons work.

+Checked todos are sifted towards the bottom.

 # 6: From Dusk 'Til Done
 Now that we have our server-side (backend) code working, and our REST API (the `GET`, `POST`, `PUT`, and `DELETE` components), it's time to build the client-side (frontend) of our app.